data-fair/app-minimal/README.md

 ## Development

-Run data-fair and dependencies in the background:

-    docker-compose pull
-    docker-compose up -d

-Run the application in a small web server then open it [here](http://localhost:5880).
+Run the application in a small web server then open it [here](http://localhost:5888).

-    npm i -g http-server
-    http-server -c-1 -p 5880 ./src
+    npm run dev

 ## Deployment